geoserver/geoserver-history/doc/user/source/getting-started/shapefile-quickstart/index.rst

 Create a new data store
 -----------------------

 The first step is to create a *data store* for the Shapefile.
-The data store tells GeoServer how the shapefile should be loaded, in particular where it is located.
+The data store tells GeoServer how the Shapefile should be loaded, in particular where it is located.

     #.
 In a web browser navigate to http://localhost:8080/geoserver.